arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-env/datasheet/datasheet.md

 </div>

 <div style="background-color: #FFCCCC; border-left: 6px solid #FF0000; margin: 20px 0; padding: 15px;">
-<p style="text-align: justify;"><strong>Safety Note:</strong> The Nicla Sense Env board operates at 3.3 VDC, and while its pins are 5 VDC tolerant, we recommend using a level translator when connecting it to 5 VDC-compatible Arduino boards to ensure safe communication and prevent potential damage to the components.</p>
+<p style="text-align: justify;"><strong>Safety Note:</strong> The Nicla Sense Env board operates at 3.3 VDC, and while its pins are 5 VDC tolerant, we recommend using a level translator when connecting it to 5 VDC-compatible Arduino boards to ensure safe communication and prevent potential damage to the components.
+This connection can be made either through the Nicla Sense Env’s ESLOV connector or its dedicated I2C pins (I2C0), as illustrated in the image below.</p>
 </div>